Store credit cards

 Highlights

-• Get 50,000 Flybuys bonus points when you spend $3,000 or more on eligible purchases within 90 days of approval.
+• Receive 50,000 Flybuys bonus points upon spending $3,000 or more on eligible purchases within 90 days of approval.
 Terms and Conditions apply.

-• Collect 2 points per $1 on eligible spend – that’s on top of the usual Flybuys Points from other partners.
+• Earn 2 points per $1 on eligible spend—this is in addition to the regular Flybuys Points earned from other partners.

-• $0 international transaction fees for purchases made online or overseas.
+• Pay $0 in international transaction fees for purchases made online or overseas.

 Pros